 However this does not work when the garlic is in a patch of asparagus.
 The pungent smell however, will do a great job in repelling most of the pests that affect tomatoes, roses and radishes.

-Rosemary is not only small and looks great but also do a very good job of attracting pollinators.
+Rosemary plants are not only small and look great but also do a very good job of attracting pollinators.
 These pollinators will do a great job in ensuring that the plants are pollinated thus increasing their overall yields.